Address

 Steps and staircases: none

-Width of aisles: boardwalk is ample, paths vary in width
+Width of aisles: boardwalk is ample, paths vary a bit in width

-Places to sit: several benches on boardwalk, benches in playground and picnic area
+Places to sit: several benches on boardwalk, benches near playground and picnic area

 Location of restrooms: free standing building next to playground